PIesPnuema/CiscoCodeSnippets/README.md

     },
 ```

--  As it stands currently we will need to start typing `cInitial` to allow the  us to select this snippet. example in figure
+-  As it stands currently we will need to start typing `cInitial` to allow us to select this snippet. example in figure

 ![snippet use](/resources/figure2-3.png)
 Figure (2-3)